All Episodes

 Hello, Rush.

-Uh just uh found it interesting that the uh Democratic Party's giving us an old given up on us old boys in the South.
+Just find it interesting that the Democratic Party is giving up on us, old boys in the South.

 And we're talking about the party that gave us Jimmy Carter and Al Gore and Bill and Hillary Clinton.

-You know what I think the truth of this, Dean, is that the uh the Salon guy writing for the Democrats is a day late in a dollar short.
+I think the truth of this, Dean, is that the salon guy writing for the Democrats is a day late and a dollar short.

-I think what's happened here is that you good old boys have told them to take a hike.
+I think what's happened here is that you good old boys have told him to take a hike.

 And they finally figured it out.

-There's a little who's on first routine uh about Iraq and a number of other things.
+There's a little who's on first routine about Iraq and a number of other things.

 This administration took their eye off of him and chose to go to war in a place that had nothing to do with the war on terror.